alexhamill/alexhamill.github.io/rsa_encryption_activity/README.md

 ## dont share your key

-if you share your public key people can decrypt the message that are being sent throughout all of the internet just as if they were unprotected and they can read eveything you are doing online
+if you share your public key people can decrypt the messages that you are sending throughout all of the internet just as if they were being shouted in a room and they can read eveything you are doing online.